ValeteDJ91/HentaiManager/README.md

 # HentaiManager
-A programme that help you manage your homework
+A program that help you manage your homework